Last Updated on November 28, 2018 by Dave Schoenbeck

 According to John Maxwell, the most important question you can ask yourself as a leader might surprise you: “What do you want people to say at your funeral?”

-Maxwell, an expert author and speaker in the field of leadership, concludes his book The 21 Irrefutable Laws of Leadership with exactly this concept: the Law of the Legacy.
+Maxwell, an expert author and speaker in leadership, concludes his book The 21 Irrefutable Laws of Leadership with precisely this concept: the Law of the Legacy.

 The Law of the Legacy

 As much as we try to avoid thinking about it, our time on earth is limited.
 When you’re gone, how will people remember you?
-At your funeral, people shouldn’t have to guess about the kind of life you lead or the legacy you left behind—what you stood for should be obvious from your actions in life.
+At your funeral, people shouldn’t have to guess about the kind of life you lead or the legacy you left behind—what you stood for should be evident from your actions.

-This applies to owning a business, as well: when you leave the company, your employees will have to carry on in your stead.
-As mentioned in the Law of the Picture, you should become the kind of leader you want your employees to be.
+This also applies to owning a business: when you leave the company, your employees will have to carry on in your stead.
+As the Law of the Picture mentions, you should become the leader you want your employees to be.
 By training your people well, you’re ensuring that your legacy lives on after you leave.

 The natural progression of leadership, according to Maxwell, is as follows: achievement comes when you do great things by yourself, success comes when you empower your employees to do great things for you, significance comes from developing leaders to do great things with you, and legacy comes when you put leaders in a position to do great things without you.